-I am a textile and mixed media artist living in West Yorkshire, England, combining paper, fabrics, fibres and other materials to create one of a kind artworks or small series.
+I am a textile and mixed media artist living in South Yorkshire, England and love combining paper, fabrics, fibres and other materials to create one of a kind artworks or small series.
 I am conceptually led, chasing ideas and intentions, employing a wide range of materials.
 The natural world is a dominant source of inspiration, particularly the smaller things around me, which I delight in observing closely.
 I look up and around for a sense of wellbeing but down and in to feed my artistic curiosity.
-I tend to build complex, layered surfaces and am deeply satisfied by synthesis and containment which you will find present in much of my work.
+I tend to build complex, layered surfaces and am deeply satisfied by synthesis, gestural mark-making and containment which you will find present in much of my work.

-I have regularly displayed work through membership of textile groups and continue to demonstrate and lead workshops locally and nationally.
-I also sell from time to time through a local gallery.
-I am a member of Huddersfield Art Society and am currently exploring abstraction a little more, developing gestural mark-making both in textile art and painting where the one influences the other.
+I have regularly exhibited work through membership of textile and art groups, involvement in various projects and continue to teach workshops and mentor nationally.
+I sell from time to time through a Yorkshire gallery and I am a member of Art Through Textiles, Sheffield.

 As well as having a few published articles, I have written a book about how to think through the different stages of creativity using examples from my own work and a smaller book on how to use teabag paper.
 You can find them on the ‘contact’ tab.